19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/The People of Mithrinia/Lizardfolk.md

 ## Lore

 *The Lizardfolk refer to themselves as Tox'ra, or 'Of the Tree'.
-Most call the Xar'lith (Living Forest) home.
-It is poorly documented by imperial scribes; there are legends of gigantic lizards larger than windmills that roam the place.
-Most revere Tox'lith, the great Banyan Tree in the heart of Xar'lith*.
+Most call the Xar'lith home.
+It is poorly documented by imperial scribes; there are legends of gigantic lizards larger than windmills that roam the jungle.
+Most revere Tox'lith, a great Banyan Tree as big as a city*.

 > ***Szala**: A legendary Lizardfolk druid and founder of the philosophy of Szalism.*